SiyavashTorabi/scp-app/README.md

 - being able to post/delete data to/from airtable api
 - using flexbox for css design
 - utilize react routher
-- being able to post/delete data to/from airtable api
 - only use react to manipulate dom
 - have at least 6 separate component
-- being able to post/delete data to/from airtable api
-- being able to post/delete data to/from airtable api

 post MVP: